The 8 Best Sex Positions While Pregnant

 Side by side

 Lie down facing your partner and have them move their leg over yours (legs can be straight or bent at the knee) and enter you from an angle.
-This position “allows for variation in speed and depth,” says Rachel Needle, PsyD, a sex therapist and licensed psychologist at the Center for Marital and Sexual Health of South Florida.
-“It is also great because it doesn’t require a lot of energy.”
-Another perk: Side by side is one of those sex positions during pregnancy that allow for extra intimacy because you and your partner can look in each other’s eyes during the act, O’Reilly points out.
+This position “allows for variation in speed and depth,” says Rachel Needle, PsyD, a sex therapist, and the founder and executive director of the Whole Health Psychological Center in West Palm Beach, Florida.
+“It’s also great because it doesn’t require a lot of energy.”
+Another perk: Side by side is one of those pregnancy sex positions that allow for extra intimacy because you and your partner can look into each other’s eyes, O’Reilly points out.

 You on top